DefinitelyNotAnmol/HTMLBlogGenerator/README.md

 # HTMLBlogGenerator

-Automatic Markup generator for the blogs in my personal website Files are stored with the extension of .blog
+Automatic HTML code generator for the blogs for my personal website

 Documentation